Uttarakhand CM, three other ministers in self-quarantine after colleague tests positive

 "They will remain in self- quarantine at least for the next few days during which they will be tested for COVID-19," he said.
 "Whether or not they resume normal day-to-day functions in a few days will depend on what their test reports say," he said.

+Meanwhile, Minister of State for Higher Education Dhan Singh Rawat on Monday condemned a social media post describing him as the state's "acting chief minister" and asked police to take stern action on this.
+"I have information that some anti social elements are describing me as acting chief minister on social media, which is absolutely wrong and condemnable," he said on Facebook.

+He said while in quarantine the chief minister is directing ministers, MLAs and officials through video conferencing.
+The ruling BJP described rumours about the appointment of an acting chief minister as opposition-sponsored propaganda.

-Satpal Maharaj’s wife Amrita Rawat tested positive for the infection on Saturday.
+Satpal Maharaj's wife Amrita Rawat had tested positive for the infection on Saturday, a day before him.
 Their two sons, daughters-in-law and a one-and-a-half-year-old grandson were among the others found infected with the virus on Sunday.

 Amrita Rawat, a former state minister, was admitted to the All India Institute of Medical Sciences (AIIMS) in Rishikesh on Sunday morning.
-The minister and some other members of the family too are kept there, an AIIMS official told PTI.
+Satpal Maharaj and some other members of the family too are kept there, an AIIMS official told PTI.